Stargazing with Kids: A Summer Science Adventure Under the Stars

 So tonight, grab a blanket, step outside, and look up together.
 The stars are waiting.

-Don’t forget to download your free printable: Night Sky Science Log!
+Don’t forget to download your free printable: Stargazing Adventure Journal!

 It’s the perfect companion for your summer homeschool stargazing adventures.